hohn/codeql-workshop-integer-conversion/README.md

 Why does the conversion pose a security risk?

 Next are the exercises used to further explore integer conversion.

+## Goals
+1. Find all signed ints; define class `SignedInt`
+2. Find all unsigned ints; define class `UnsignedInt`
+3. Find all conversions from signed to unsigned int; define class `SignedToUnsignedConversion` that models a signed int to unsigned int conversion.
+4. Test this on simple test code.
+5. Test it on linux kernel code.
+6. Narrow the result set via simple heuristics based on names and types.

 ## Exercises